 The Project (February 3, 2016, Feature Story) 'Gaming Orangutans'

 Our current project involves developing, introducing and trialing a novel form of digital enrichment for the Orang-utans at Melbourne Zoo.
 These incredible animals are some of the smartest in captivity, but also those most interested in human visitors.
 Our study is exploring the opportunities for technology to improve animal welfare, better connect visitors to the Orang-utans, and to understand how technology use impacts our perception of the Orang-utans and the challenges they face in the wild.
-This enrichment is undergoing evaluation February and March 2016.

 More details can be found on the Social NUI Centre Website.